FY2020 Appropriation Requests

 AFCC’s objective in submitting its FY2020 appropriation requests

-Why these requests are important to the development of alternative fuels and chemicals and sustainable aviation fuel (SAF)
+Why these requests are important to the development of alternative fuels, renewable chemicals, biobased products, and sustainable aviation fuel (SAF)

-How every state and virtually every Congressional District has a stake in – and stands to benefit from – both the development and production of SAF and AFCC’s appropriation requests
+How every state and virtually every Congressional District has a stake in – and stands to benefit from – both the development and production of these products and AFCC’s appropriation requests

-For a summary of AFCC's full appropriations request for FY2020, along with the amounts included in the FY2020 spending bills passed by the U.S. House of Representatives in June, click on the button below:
+For a summary of the amounts included in the FY2020 spending bills signed into law on December 20, 2019, click on the button below:

-Explains the benefits of alternative fuels and chemicals which can use the waste materials available in every state and virtually every Congressional District to create jobs and economic development.
+Explains the benefits of alternative fuels, renewable chemicals, biobased products and sustainable aviation fuels (SAF) which can use the waste materials available in every state and virtually every Congressional District to create jobs and economic development.